 Electronic nautical charts (ENCs) are common tools for safe navigation at sea.
 By providing information concerning water as depth zones, contours and spot soundings, they support mariners in planning routes, which maintain under keel clearance during the entire voyage.
 However, considering charted depths figures only for this task is not sufficient.
 Known or presumed uncertainties associated with the underlying bathymetric data must be taken into account too, as this may lead to critical deviations of the charted depths and the real depth at a certain position and point in time.

-Despite the fact that uncertainty visualisation is a well-researched area within information visualisation and cartography, visualising uncertainty associated with bathymetric data in ENCs has not been addressed sufficiently yet.
-Although a standardised solution for visualising the composite quality indicator ‘Category of Zone of Confidence’ (attribute CATZOC) exists in IHO’s ENC standard S-52 (see Figure 1 for an example), a study by Harper et al. confirmed, that this kind of representation is difficult to understand for mariners and thus is rarely used.
+Despite the fact that uncertainty visualization is a well-researched area within information visualization and cartography, visualizing uncertainty associated with bathymetric data in ENCs has not been addressed sufficiently yet.
+Although a standardized solution for visualizing the composite quality indicator ‘Category of Zone of Confidence’ (attribute CATZOC) exists in IHO’s ENC standard S-52 (see Figure 1 for an example), a study by Harper et al. confirmed, that this kind of representation is difficult to understand for mariners and thus is rarely used.
 Moreover, it has been indicated that CATZOC itself has limited expressiveness.
-Consequently, the development of better quality indicators and visualisation techniques have been an issue for many years within the respective standardisation committee and working groups of the International Hydrographic Organization (IHO).
+Consequently, the development of better quality indicators and visualization techniques have been an issue for many years within the respective standardization committee and working groups of the International Hydrographic Organization (IHO).

 The efficient visual representation of uncertainty including QOBD in ENCs is still an open research question.
 A major difficulty are ENCs themselves.
-They already represent a multitude of information in a complex way and utilise a large number of different visual communication channels.
-This does not only limit the possibilities of visualising uncertainty, it also makes it difficult to meet representation requirements like intuitive readability, consistency of the visual encoding and prevention of visual clutter as well as ambiguities.
-Fraunhofer IGD conducted a study concerning this issue in 2016 and proposed novel solutions in this regard, which are summarised below.
+They already represent a multitude of information in a complex way and utilize a large number of different visual communication channels.
+This does not only limit the possibilities of visualizing uncertainty, it also makes it difficult to meet representation requirements like intuitive readability, consistency of the visual encoding and prevention of visual clutter as well as ambiguities.
+Fraunhofer IGD conducted a study concerning this issue in 2016 and proposed novel solutions in this regard, which are summarized below.